 Holyrood Park is a royal park located in the heart of the city of Edinburgh.
-Covering an expanse of 640 acres, this gorgeous piece of earth sits adjacent to Edinburgh’s royal residence – the Palace of Holyroodhouse – and is just a short walk from the Royal Mile in Old Town.
+Covering an expanse of 640 acres, this gorgeous piece of earth sits adjacent to Edinburgh’s royal residence – the Palace of Holyroodhouse – and is just a short walk from the Royal Mile.
 The parkland is enormously popular with tourists and residents alike.
-It provides a fantastic outdoor playground for fitness enthusiasts, photographers, nature watchers, and to those who simply seek panoramic views and solitude high above the busy city streets.
-There are various paths that lead you through the park as well as Queen’s Drive, a paved road that loops up and around the perimeter.
+It provides a fantastic outdoor playground for fitness enthusiasts, photographers, nature watchers, and is a place of solace for those who need to get away from the hustle-bustle.
+Various paths lead you through the park as well as Queen’s Drive, a paved road that loops up and around the perimeter.

 You’ll want your camera.
 The views are splendid!

-The highest point in Holyrood Park is Arthur’s Seat, the remnant of a 350 million year old volcano.
+The highest point in Holyrood Park is Arthur’s Seat, the remnant of a 350 million-year-old volcano.
 It is the main peak of a group of hills which form most of the park.
-According to legend, it is said that Arthur’s Seat is one of the possible locations of Camelot, the castle associated with the legendary King Arthur and that that is how it came to be named.
+According to legend, Arthur’s Seat is one of the possible locations of Camelot, and that is how it came to be named.

-On the west side of the park, the Salisbury Crags – a series of steep cliffs – rise to a height of 150 feet.
-They represent the true essence of the Scotland that is rugged and wild.
+On the west side of the park, the Salisbury Crags – a series of cliffs – rise to a height of 150 feet.
+They represent the true essence of rugged and wild Scotland.

-My favorite site in the park is the ruin of St. Anthony’s Chapel, which dates back to at least the 1400’s.
-Only the north wall and a remnant of the west wall remain, but the secrets of a time long past are still held within its stones.
+My favorite site in the park is the ruin of St. Anthony’s Chapel, which dates back to at least the 1400s.
+Only the north wall and a remnant of the west wall remain, but the secrets of a time long past remain within its stones.

-Holyrood Park is such a lovely gem in the midst of a bustling city.
+Holyrood Park is such a lovely gem in a busy city.
 Are you beginning to see why I have formed an attachment to Scotland?
 I have never met another place that fills my heart with so much joy.
-And thank goodness that first trip was not to be our last!
+And thank goodness our first trip was not to be our last!

 I genuinely hope one day you can experience Scotland too.